 If your child is afraid of "Monsters" empower her by making some "Monster Spray" that she can spray around the room.
 All you need is lavender and water; some people add glitter, and glycerin will keep the glitter suspended in the bottle to make it more magical.
 Be sure to label the bottle so it looks powerful: "Do not use around monsters.
 Will make monsters disappear."
 Or just get a broom and sweep the monsters out of the closet together, and put them in the trash can, and take it out of your child's room.

 These approaches work because they respond on the level of the fear, rather than just denying it.
 But be light about the whole process, rather than grim.
 You want to communicate to your child that this is not an emergency, but rather a small challenge that you can support her to solve.
 Talk to the monsters in a powerful way that puts them in their place: "Monsters aren't allowed in Samantha's bedroom....You monsters know better than this...Time to go now!"

 Use play to diminish anxiety earlier in the evening.

-Help your child work through those anxieties by roughhousing in a way that gets your child laughing for ten minutes.
+Don't wait for bedtime.
+Earlier in the day, help your child work through those anxieties by roughhousing in a way that gets your child laughing for ten minutes.
 You can let him be a scary monster and act frightened in a goofy way, or you can just get him laughing out his fears indirectly, by being a bucking bronco.
 Don't do this right before bed, or it will wind your child up.
 After dinner is a good time, followed by a bath and story to calm down.